 In two weeks, you will create a set of course design documents in which you:

-- Reflect on your own learning and developed a personal plan for continued learning
+- Reflect on your own learning and develop a personal plan for continued learning

-- Receive feedback from a coach and colleagues on each step of the course design process
+- Receive ongoing feedback from a facilitator and colleagues at every step

-Instructors who have used the principles of Integrated Course Design provided in this workshop in the design of their own courses report greater student engagement, more long-term significant learning, and increased instructor satisfaction in teaching.
+Instructors who have used the principles of Integrated Course Design in the design of their own courses report greater student engagement, more long-term significant learning, and increased instructor satisfaction in teaching.

 Dr. L. Dee Fink was previously teaching faculty and the founding director of the Instructional Development Program at the University of Oklahoma, Dee currently leads numerous workshops at conferences and on campuses and serves as a consultant to faculty and institutions in higher education in the US, Canada, Mexico, Europe, the Middle East, and Asia.
 To learn more about Dee and his work, visit: https://www.deefinkandassociates.com